 Please check the Information for Transfer Students page for details.

-All students who have not completed their last three years of high school in English must demonstrate proficiency in the English language by submitting the official test scores from TOEFL, IELTS, or Duolingo.
+All students who have not completed their last three years of high school in English must demonstrate proficiency in the English language by submitting the official test scores from TOEFL, IELTS, Duolingo, or Cambridge English.
 The minimum accepted test scores are as follows:

 SAT and ACT Scores

 SAT and ACT scores are optional requirements for U.S. applicants.

 The American University of Rome SAT institutional code for reporting purposes is 0262.
 Information concerning the SAT may be obtained at College Board.

 The American University of Rome ACT institutional code for reporting purposes is 5392.
 Information concerning the ACT may be obtained at ACT.